umutcanaltin/fpgai_compiler/paper/paper.md

 2. main.cpp: This serves as the primary C++ file designed for integration with Vitis HLS.
 3. testbench.cpp: This file facilitates the testing features associated with Vitis HLS, enabling comprehensive output validation.
 4. tcl_for_vitis.tcl: A TCL script designed to execute Vitis HLS without the graphical user interface, streamlining the compilation process.
-5. tcl_for_vivado.tcl: This script automates the execution of Vivado, establishing necessary hardware configurations, such as Direct Memory Access (DMA) connections, and generating requisite hardware files.
+5. tcl_for_vivado.tcl: This script automates the execution of Vivado, establishing necessary hardware configurations, such as Direct Memory Access (DMA) connections, and generating requisite hardware configurations.

 # Results